About Us Ronald McDonald House Charities of Northwest Ohio

 Please notify your child’s nurse that you would like to stay at the Ronald McDonald House.
 The nurse will call us, confirming that your child is receiving medical care and that you reside outside the City of Toledo.

-Research studies and human intuition agree: Sick children who are surrounded by the people they love get better faster than those whose loved ones cant be with them.
+Research studies and human intuition agree: Sick children who are surrounded by the people they love get better faster than those whose loved ones can not be with them.
 And, parents and caregivers who are present and active in their children’s care are less stressed and better able to provide love and reassurance.

 Togetherness during a medical ordeal strengthens families.
 And, strong families build strong communities.